AdamHolwerda/bloom-cli/README.md

 ###Styles

 Take advantage of Ullysses' styles marketplace.
-Any of the downloaded HTML styles from [http://styles.ulyssesapp.com/](http://styles.ulyssesapp.com/) will still be there after you bloom, provided you choose the style when exporting HTML and use the Full Page option.
+Any of the downloaded HTML styles from [http://styles.ulyssesapp.com/](http://styles.ulyssesapp.com/tagged/HTML) will still be there after you bloom, provided you chose the style when exporting HTML and used the Full Page option.

 ###Cover images